Symbolic powers of codimension two Cohen-Macaulay ideals: Abstract

 \section{Abstract}

 Let $I_X$ be the saturated homogeneous ideal defining a codimension two arithmetically Cohen-Macaulay scheme $X \subseteq \mathbb{P}^n$, and let $I_X^{(m)}$ denote its $m$-th symbolic power.
-Under the additional hypothesis that $X$ is a local complete intersection, we classify when $I_X^{(m)} = I_X^m$ for all $m \geq 1$.
-The key tool to prove this classification is the ability to construct a graded minimal free resolution of $I^m$ under these hypotheses.
-Among our applications are significantly simplified proofs for known results about symbolic powers of ideals of points in $\popo$.
+We are interested in when $I_X^{(m)} = I_X^m$.
+We survey what is known about this problem when $X$ is locally a complete intersection, and in particular, we review the classification of when $I_X^{(m)} = I_X^m$ for all $m \geq 1$.
+We then discuss how one might weaken these hypotheses, but still obtain equality between the symbolic and ordinary powers.
+Finally, we show that this classification allows one to: (1) simplify known results about symbolic powers of ideals of points in $\popo$; (2) verify a conjecture of Guardo, Harbourne, and Van Tuyl, and (3) provide additional evidence to a conjecture of R\"omer.